• Skip to primary navigation

 Here's a quick overview of the steps to make this easy Caprese Bruschetta.
 For the full list of ingredients and instructions, scroll down to the recipe.

-5. Once the baguette slices are cooled (this doesn't take long), top each baguette slice with 1-2 tablespoons of the mozzarella and tomato mixture.
+5. Once the pieces of bread are cooled (this doesn't take long), top each baguette slice with 1-2 tablespoons of the mozzarella and tomato mixture.

 6. Top the mozzarella and tomato mixture with strips of fresh basil then drizzle with balsamic glaze.